InfuseAI/primehub-site/docs/model-deployment.md

 ## Stop

-Clicking on the cell of the deployment which we want to stop.
+Clicking on the card of the deployment which we want to stop.

 On a deployment detail page, clicking `Stop` button at top-right to stop the current deployed service.